bbakla/openapi3-with-go/README.md

 5. The code is now under `api` directory generated.
 You will see an interface `ServerInterface` which you will implement.

 ## Features
+### Use 3th party frameworks
-1. *Use 3th party library*: You can use several libraries to generate handlers of server.
+You can use several libraries to generate handlers of server.
 To use `gin`:
 ```go
     oapi-codegen -package=api  -generate gin todo-app.yaml > api/todo.gen.go
 ```
+### Generate code separately

-2. *Improve readability*: You can generate the code in different files to increase separately:
+You can generate the code in different files separately to increase readability:
 ```
      oapi-codegen -package=api  -generate gin todo-app.yaml > api/todo-server.gen.go
 ```